-- 1. Increased computer numbers in the Computer Laboratory and replaced older computers. - 2.
-Continued to upgraded the wireless intranet network on levels 4 and 8. - 3.
-Added two projectors to the network on levels 4 and 8. - 4.
-Improved data transfer speeds across the network.
+- 1. Increased computer numbers in the school and continued to replace older computers. - 2.
+Continued to upgrade and expanded the wireless intranet network on levels 4 and 8. - 3.
+Added one projector to the network on level 8. - 4.
+Continued to improve data transfer speeds across the network. - 5.
+Improved back up data processes and servers.